DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-selection.md

 Field | Type | Description
 ------|------|------------
-disabled | boolean | Indicates if there are no rows that can be selected. allSelected | boolean | True if all the rows available for selection are selected. someSelected | boolean | True if at least one but not all rows available for selection are selected. onToggle | (select?: boolean) => void | Toggle rows selection.
+disabled | boolean | Indicates if there are no rows that can be selected. allSelected | boolean | Indicates whether all the rows available for selection are selected. someSelected | boolean | Indicates whether at least one but not all rows available for selection are selected. onToggle | (select?: boolean) => void | Toggles the "Select All" checkbox state.

 ### TableSelectCellProps